Kirizaki/crud-app/README.md

 # 🧩 FastAPI CRUD App

-A minimal FastAPI application with full CRUD support for users, using SQLAlchemy, Pydantic, Docker, and GitHub Actions for CI/CD.
+A minimal FastAPI application with full CRUD support for users, using SQLAlchemy, Pydantic, Docker, Kubernetes, and GitHub Actions for CI/CD.

 ---